 The Lac des Chavants in Les Houches is a relaxating destination for families in both summer and winter (and spring and autumn!). *Please note that Lac des Chavants is NOT a swimming lake!* In the warmer months, there is a playground here, a climbing rock, an area to play pétanque, fishing in the lake, and a relaxing buggy/dog-walking path around the lake and into the woods.
 This is the … Continue reading Le Lac des Chavants (Les Houches)

-Le Parc Thermal in Le Fayet is by far one our favourite haunts in the springtime and summertime, where we go to escape the heat of the valley and find shade and to appreciate the refreshing breeze from the Bonnant river!
+Le Parc Thermal in Le Fayet is by far one our favourite haunts in the springtime and summertime, where we go to escape the heat of the valley, to find shade and to appreciate the refreshing breeze from the Bonnant river!
 The park has an elegant entrance, with a pretty fountain.
 There is a main path through the park that is ideal for walking with a buggy … Continue reading Le Parc Thermal (Le Fayet)